 Giving Marin is a movement fueled by a collection of the North Bay’s most community-minded businesses and institutions.
-The solution they are backing is simple at its core: The businesses, one per profession, have committed to underwrite marketing space for varying nonprofits every month of 2018.
+The solution they are backing is simple at its core: The businesses, one per profession, have committed to underwrite marketing space for varying nonprofits every month.
 You’ll notice the purple Giving Marin logo in the right bottom corner of any ad in the Marin Independent Journal or on marinij.com that is underwritten by a partner.

 We think the need for such a program is vast.
 Donor fatigue after the tragic North Bay fires and changes to the tax code threaten funding for Marin’s nonprofits.
 We hope to offset their challenges by offering no-cost publicity for their causes.